Impact the lives of Indigenous individuals and communities

 Program highlights

-• Learn interprofessional skills from Anishnabeg holistic perspective
+• Learn interprofessional skills in Social Service Work from an Anishnabek/Indigenous holistic perspective

-• Recognized by Ontario College of Social Workers & Social Service Workers
+• Be eligible to register with the Ontario College of Social Workers and Social Service Workers

-• Qualified as a Registered Social Service Worker in Ontario after graduation
+• Be qualified as a Registered Social Service Worker in Ontario after graduation

-• Graduates have skills and knowledge to work effectively within Indigenous communities
+• Graduates have skills and knowledge to work effectively in all communities with an extended knowledge of Anishnabek/Indigenous communities

-• Option to earn a second diploma in another community services program in just 1 year when you graduate
+• Option to earn a second diploma in another community services program in just one year when you graduate

 Plan of Study Grid